Army Institute of Law

-Army Institute of Law (AIL) is a private law school in Mohali, Punjab, India.
-The institute is affiliated to Punjabi University, Patiala, and is run by the Army Welfare Education Society (AWES).
-The institute has a moderately sized campus in Sector 68, Mohali.
-The hostels can house 400 students.
+Army Institute of Law (AIL), is a private law school in Mohali, Punjab, India.
+The Institute is affiliated to Punjabi University, Patiala, and is run by the Army Welfare Education Society (AWES).
+The Institute has a moderately sized campus in Sector 68, Mohali.
+The Hostels can accommodate 400 students.

 History

-Army institute of law was established in 1999 by the Indian Army under the Army Welfare Education Society.
-In July 2003, the Institute shifted to Sector 68, Mohali.
+Army Institute of law was established in 1999, by the Indian Army under the Army Welfare Education Society.
+In July 2003, the campus shifted to Sector 68, Mohali.
 On 1 December 2003, the Mohali Campus was inaugurated by H.E.
 Dr. APJ Abdul Kalam, the then President of India.
-The institute is affiliated to the Punjabi University, Patiala and approved by the Bar Council of India.
+The Institute is affiliated to the Punjabi University, Patiala and approved by the Bar Council of India.

 The National Assessment and Accreditation Council have accredited AIL with a grade 'A'.
 The institution offers 5-year integrated BA LLB programme and a 1-year postgraduate LLM programme with a specialisation in Family Law or Criminal Law.
 Both the programmes offered by the institution are approved by the Bar Council of India.

 Academics

 Undergraduate

 AIL offers a 5-year integrated B.A LL.B. program.
-The school reserves 100 seats of the total 75 for wards of Army personnel and 20 are available for civilians.
+The Institute reserves 100 seats of the total 75 for wards of Army personnel and 20 are available for civilians.
 Twenty civilian slots are for students from Punjab and five are for the All-India Civil Category.
 The college is approved by the Bar Council of India.
 Admission is based on the Army Institute of Law Entrance Test, except that civilian students from Punjab are selected on the basis of 10+2 marks.